snarfblam/hasher-js/README.md

 ```

 Note that although the items in the `hashes` array contain `offset` and `length` properties, these values may not refer to the file itself.
 They may (or may not) refer to a location withing an extracted and/or converted ROM image, e.g. unheadered and/or de-interleaved ROM.

+### Configuration

+The only configurable aspect of hasher-js is the path of the ROM database.

+* **`window.hasherDbPath`** - Specifies the path containing the JSON files.
+Should not include a trailing slash.
+If not specified, the default relative path of `"db/"` is used.

 ### Polyfill